 He became a doer and went on to show the world that he could live a life with no limbs and no limits.

 Helping thousands of people all over the world along the way to change their lives and attitudes to life.

 Today Nick Vujicic’s life is dramatically different.
-He is a world renowned speaker giving talks with a keen focus on the youth.
-He is particularly keen to help young girls who have body dysmorphia to grow up without eating disorders and to love themselves despite the media focused world and attention to the female body.
+He is a world-renowned speaker giving talks with a keen focus on the youth.
+He is particularly keen to help young girls who have body dysmorphia.
+He wants them to grow up without eating disorders and to love themselves despite the media-focused world and attention to the female body.

 Watch Nick Vujicic’s inspiriting speech to a group of kids.